 Breeding Ground for Abuse

 Special education classrooms are a breeding ground for abuse.
-Many children in special education classrooms have developmental disorders that disable their cognitive abilities to effectively express themselves verbally.
+Many children in these settings have developmental disorders that disable their cognitive abilities to express themselves verbally.
 Many children in these classrooms are unable to communicate, meaning they are unable to answer questions such as, "How was school today?"
 One parent described it like this:

 Special education teachers and the students they teach are the most vulnerable populations on every public school campus.
-Yet there is very little accountability and oversight within the special education classroom in regards to safety and prevention.
+There are little accountability and oversight within the special education classroom in regards to safety and prevention.
 Many parents are not called until days later about incidents involving their child.
-School administrators are more concerned with ensuring their special education teachers "trust" them, than they are for the safety and protection of the special education students in the classrooms.
-An administrator in Aldine ISD, Texas put it like this, "It is hard to find special education teachers and putting video cameras in the classroom will make the teacher feel as if we don't trust them".
-It is because of attitudes like this that some teachers accused of abusing a child are not fired, but simply transferred to another school.
-Some teachers accused of using aversive disciplinary methods are allowed to keep their jobs.
+School administrators are more concerned with ensuring their special education teachers "trust" them than they are for the safety and protection of the special education students in the classrooms.
+An administrator in one district put it like this, "It is hard to find special education teachers and putting video cameras in the classroom will make the teacher feel as if we don't trust them".
+It is because of attitudes like this that some teachers accused of abusing a child are not fired but only transferred to another school.
+Furthermore, some teachers accused of using aversive disciplinary methods are allowed to keep their jobs.
 Hot Sauce On Crayons?

-One reason abuse may occur in a special education setting is because of a perceived lack of oversight.
-This lack of oversight lends to the mind-frame "I will not be caught in the act".
+One reason abuse may occur in this education setting is because of a perceived lack of oversight.
+This lack of oversight leads to the mind-frame "I will not be caught in the act".
 What other reason would allow the mind of someone to think it is "ok" to soak cotton balls in vinegar and shove them in a student's mouth as a form of discipline?
 Would any parent stand for this?
+Hopefully not!
 Not a parent that cares for the safety and well-being of their children.
 And that is why parents across the United States are requesting video cameras in public school special education classrooms: A Grassroots Movement Is Stirring!

 This is a matter of the heart